mintary/comp-250-prep/Session1.md

 <details>
     <summary>Hint 4</summary>
     For every element [i,j] in your 2D array, you need to generate a new i and new j.
 You could add k to your j to get the right column (modulo m).
-If you start at [0,0], and k = 6, then your new position is (0 + 6) % 3.
+If you start at [0,0], and k = 6, then your new column position is (0 + 6) % 3 = 0.
 But your row is now at 2.
 How can you make sure you're accounting for the rightward column shifts in calculating your new row position?
 </details>

 #### Problem 2